emu-russia/breaks/BreakingNESWiki_DeepL/APU/dac.md

 Maximum amplitude measurements of DAC AUX A:
 - RP2A03G chip
-- External resistance 75 Ohm
+- External resistance 75 Ohm (unusual, but does not affect the essence of what is happening much)
 - The dac_square.nes demo was used (https://github.com/bbbradsmith/nes-audio-tests)
 - SQA = 0xf, SQB = 0xf